Grand Embassy of Peter the Great: Description

-On 11 September 1697 Peter met with William III, who governed both the Netherlands and England, and the States-General in October of that year.
+On 11 September or 9 November 1697 Peter met with William III, who governed both the Netherlands and England, and the States-General in October of that year.
 William was in Utrecht at the time.
-On invitation from William, Peter visited England in 1698.
-He stayed there for 105 days.
-While in Britain, he had an affair with Letitia Cross.

-At Utrecht, the encounter between the two rulers was recognized as a significant event (a medal to commemorate the occasion was created).
+The encounter between the two rulers was recognized as a significant event (a medal to commemorate the occasion was created).
 In his desire for an alliance, Peter was prepared to support William in the Nine Years' War against France even though the final treaty would be signed nine days later.

 Peter failed to expand the anti-Ottoman alliance.
 The Grand Embassy had to limit itself to acquiring different equipment and hiring foreign specialists especially in military and naval affairs.
+In October 1697, Antonie van Leeuwenhoek visited the Tsar on his boat, moored in the Schie or at the Arsenaal.
+On this occasion he presented the Tsar with an "eel-viewer", so Peter could study blood circulation whenever he wanted.

+Following a personal invitation from William III, Peter sailed from the Dutch town of Hellevoetsluis on 18 January 1698 to visit England; the Tsar's stay would last 105 days.

 Visit to England

-Peter and part of the Embassy arrived in England on 11 January 1698, and left on 21 April.
+Peter and part of the Embassy arrived in England on 11 January 1698 (Old Style), their four month stay would last until 21 April.
 His entourage included four chamberlains, three interpreters, two clocksmiths, a cook, a priest, six trumpeters, 70 soldiers as tall as their monarch, four dwarves, and a monkey.
-The party landed at the Watergate to York House, built in 1672 by George Villiers, 2nd Duke of Buckingham.
+The party landed in London at the York House Watergate; the ornate riverside entranceway was built in 1626 for George Villiers, 2nd Duke of Buckingham as a private gateway from his grand residence "York House" to his personal mooring on the river.

 Peter met with King William and his court frequently on informal bases, keeping to his preferred method of traveling through Europe.
-By February, the English king inquired "en plaine cour" on the date of Peter's departure after tactics of cutting the Russians daily allowances and denying their requests for horse and a carriage didn't work.
+By February, the English king inquired on the date of Peter's departure after tactics of cutting the Russians daily allowances and denying their requests for horse and a carriage didn't work.
 The Russian czar eventually picked a date in end of April.